pritansh/mathpy/README.md

     'Not able to find roots'

   Find all roots for -> x<sup>8</sup>+1 and degree -> 8

-  Plots equation and roots in browser and automatically show the plot.
+  Plots equation and roots in browser and automatically show the plot

     print(mp.dk('x^8+1;8', showIter=True, plotGraph=True))